Nevzat Aydın: Foreign operations

 Yemeksepeti entered the GCC region by launching out Foodonclick.com in The United Arab Emirates in 2009, starting in Dubai then extending to Abu Dhabi and Sharjah in the same year.
 Before the acquisition by Delivery Hero in 2015, Yemeksepeti was active in 10 countries including United Arab Emirates, Saudi Arabia, Lebanon, Oman, Qatar, Jordan, Greece, Bulgaria and Romania.

 Exit and profit share

 In May 2015 Yemeksepeti was sold to the German-based Delivery Hero for $589 million (£378 m).
 It was yet the biggest internet acquisition of the Region.
 Founder Aydin paid out $27 million to 114 workers as a profit-sharing bonus.
 The bonus decision received international coverage by prominent news channels such as Time, CNN, Independent, with the Aydın's quotation of, "Yemeksepeti's success story did not happen overnight.
 I believe in team work and I believe success is much more enjoyable and glorious when shared with the rest of the team".

 Investing

-Nevzat Aydın invested in 40 start-ups and the total amount of his investments reached to 20 million dollars.
+Aydın invested in 40 start-ups and the total amount of his investments reached $20 million.
 His area of focus includes internet services, mobile and online marketplaces.
 Nevertheless, he invests in various sectors and business models, which uses technology as a triggering factor.